Continue with LinkedIn

 Best ForBeginners, small teamsData-driven SEOsFull marketing teamsBudget-conscious teams

-Moz Pro wins on accessibility.
-The combination of the lowest starting price among major tools, the no credit card free trial, and the most beginner-friendly interface makes it the easiest platform to get started with.
+Moz Pro wins on accessibility – the combination of the lowest starting price among major tools and the most beginner-friendly interface makes it the easiest platform to get started with.
 Where it falls behind is in raw data scale and update frequency.

-For a complete feature-by-feature breakdown, see our Moz Pro vs Ahrefs comparison.
+For detailed feature-by-feature breakdowns, see our comparison articles on Moz Pro vs Ahrefs and Moz Pro vs Semrush.

-Moz Pro remains a strong choice for marketers and teams that want a reliable, easy-to-learn SEO platform covering the essentials — keyword research, rank tracking, technical audits, and backlink analysis.
-Its greatest strengths are its beginner-friendly interface, the industry-standard Domain Authority metric, and the no-risk & no-commitment free trial in the category.
+Moz Pro remains a strong choice for marketers and teams that want a reliable, easy-to-learn SEO platform covering the essentials – keyword research, rank tracking, technical audits, and backlink analysis.
+Its greatest strengths are its beginner-friendly interface, the industry-standard Domain Authority metric, and a 7-day free trial that lets you explore the full platform before committing.

 The addition of AI Visibility signals that Moz is investing in the future of search, even as the feature is still in beta.